A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Here are three examples of this customer acquisition strategy:

 Top-of-the-funnel organic traffic is one of Close’s core acquisition channels.
-For example, our best times to cold call guide is one of many that sits pretty as the top result for this keyword, bringing Close’s name in front of thousands of people regularly and offering a valuable, relevant download (the ideal customer profile kit) to those who sign up.
+For example, our best times to cold call guide consistently ranks as the top result for this keyword, putting Close in front of thousands of people on a regular basis.

 Source: Zapier